djugei/pixelherd/anti-r/README.md

 For R-Trees full updates are never worth it, a full reconstruction is simply faster.

-Zero to a bit more than 100\_000 elements are faster to query for Anti-R.
+Zero to a bit more than 10\_000 elements are faster to bounding box-query for Anti-R.
-R-Trees start winning at above 200\_000 elements.
-This is probably when (on the benchmarking machine) L1-cache is overrun.
+Zero to about 1000 elements are faster to distance-query for Anti-R.

 R-Trees might be catching up quicker if the elements are weirdly distributed.